-ConvertKit Integrations: ConvertKit integrates smoothly with 35+ services which include WordPress, Shopify, LeadPages, OptinMonster, Webinar Jam, Zapier, and WooCommerce.
+- ConvertKit Integrations: ConvertKit integrates smoothly with 35+ services which include WordPress, Shopify, LeadPages, OptinMonster, Webinar Jam, Zapier, and WooCommerce.

 Customer service is often not thought of much during the time of purchase, but it’s something that can make or break a software provider’s reputation.
 It’s a hygiene factor that simply cannot be ignored by top companies.

 The customer support provided by ConvertKit is pretty decent.
 They take a longer time to respond to emails compared to other ESPs, but do a fairly good job resolving issues.

 Customer support is available via email, online knowledge base, social media (active on Facebook and Twitter).

 User Feedback and Reviews

 As ConvertKit is relatively new when compared to other email marketing services like Mailchimp and AWeber, they have fewer online ratings and reviews on review aggregator sites such as G2Crowd and Capterra.
 Existing reviews, however limited, are overwhelmingly positive.

-    A few testimonials can be found on the ConvertKit’s website in the Customer Stories section where several bloggers have recommended their services with their own ConvertKit reviews on their blogs.
+A few testimonials can be found on ConvertKit’s website in the Customer Stories section where several bloggers have recommended their services with their own ConvertKit reviews on their blogs.
 So it’s safe to say ConvertKit is quickly gaining a good reputation among marketers.

 Final Verdict on ConvertKit